kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 detail the first time I tried to implement PPFOV.
 And also the second time too.
 By the third time I remembered at least.

-One final note, if a View has both lines colinear with each other, and they're also projecting out from either extremity of the FOV origin, then that also counts as a dead view (in addition to the case where both lines intersect the same square).
+One final note, if a view has both lines colinear with each other, and they're also projecting out from either extremity of the FOV origin, then that also counts as a dead view (in addition to the case where both lines intersect the same square).

-We stop a quadrant scan when we run out of Views in our list of active views.
+We stop a quadrant scan when we run out of views in our list of active views.
 We also stop when we reach the limits of the FOV range even if there are still active views.